uob-fintech/uob-fintech.github.io/_posts/2024-08-01-congrats-john-promotion.md

 ---
-title: Congratulations to Pengju Zhang on successfully defending his MScR thesis
+title: Congratulations to John Cartlidge on promotion to full Professor of Financial Technology
 categories: news
-description: MScR pass
+description: promotion
 ---
-I am very happy to share the wonderful news that today, Pengju Zhang successfully defended his thesis titled "GNN-based Social Media Sentiment Analysis for Stock Market Forecasting and Trading" and has been awarded an MScR, subject to  minor corrections!
-His examiners were Prof Qingwei Wang (University of Cardiff), Prof John Cartlidge (University of Bristol), and Independent Chair Prof Weiru Liu (University of Bristol).
+I am very happy to share that John Cartlidge has been promoted to full Professor of Financial Technology.